 Home chargers for electric cars are special units that are designed to safely charge your electric car at home.
-Home chargers are usually compact weatherproof units that are mounted to a wall close to where you intend to charge your EV, such as your driveway or garage.
+Home chargers are usually compact, weatherproof units that are mounted to a wall close to where you intend to charge your EV.
+Your driveway or garage, for example.

-To increase the savings when you charge at home, a smart charger can be linked with your specific electricity tariff to charge your electric car only during off peak hours (usually overnight).
-If your electricity supply takes advantage of solar panels, some chargers can link directly to the panels to use cheaper electricity when you are generating excess energy.
+To increase the savings when you charge at home, a smart charger can be linked with your specific electricity tariff to charge your electric car only during ‘off-peak’ hours (usually overnight, between 10pm and 8am).
+If your electricity supply takes advantage of solar panels, some smart chargers can link directly to the panels to use cheaper electricity when you are generating excess energy.

 How do I get an electric car charging point installed at home?